a327ex/www/content/posts/snkrx_log.md

 were things that I was forced to think about more clearly thanks to Dan's invitation.

 However simple it seems, one lesson I've definitely learned this year is if you're going to do something you should do it with a plan and you should do it consciously.
 Saying yes to Dan implies doing the personality thing consciously and trying to be really good at it.
-Saying no also implies not doing it, but not doing it consistently.
+Saying no implies not doing it, but not doing it consciously and consistently.

-And essentially everything I've mentioned up until now was made more explicit and visible in my head after Dan's invitation.
+And essentially everything I've mentioned up until now was made more explicit and visible in my head after the invitation.
 It was only after this that I decided that maybe I should delete my Discord server, because I actually don't want to be a personality so having a personal Discord server makes no sense.
-Similarly, that was when I started being more aware of my interactions with the community and paying attention if I was giving off the wrong signals or not.
+Similarly, that was when I started being more aware of my interactions with the community and paying more attention to if I was giving off the wrong signals or not.

 And to Dan's credit, he managed to salvage my no pretty well and still made a very good video on it, so give it a watch if you can: